StudiousVanilla/material-portfolio/README.md

-When adding a new project make 'card' and 'tablet' version
+When adding a new project make 'card' and 'tablet' version:

+Project cards subfolder + ProjectTabletComps subfolder